kisorniru/API-Base-Project/docs/architecture.md

 ## Service layer planning

 Services can hold use-case level behavior once a feature has more than one step.
 Until then, a clear view and serializer are enough.

+## Repository thought

+Repositories are useful when query rules need names.
+They should not be added just to wrap every model call.